xonsh/xonsh/docs/tutorial_history_backend.rst

 ****************************************

 One of the great things about xonsh is how easy it is to customize.
-In this tutorial, let's write our own history backed based on CouchDB.
+In this tutorial, let's write our own history backend based on CouchDB.

 Start with a Minimal History Template
 =====================================

-Here is a minimal history backend we can have:
+Here is a minimal history backend to start with:

 .. code-block:: python